 - Residents who may have difficulty obtaining & retaining other government-issued ID.

-Here are some of the ways the IDPVD Card can help your business:
+Want to partner with IDPVD?
+Here are some of the ways the IDPVD card can help your business:

 - Participating businesses will be listed on the City’s official IDPVD website and may also be included in additional IDPVD materials that will be distributed to new card holders upon registration.